Burano Itinerary from Murano Venice

 Murano is the first stop on the water bus and the staff will shout out the stop, so you can't miss it.

-how to get from Venice Marco Polo airport to Murano by public transport
+Water bus from Venice Marco Polo Airport to Murano

 how to get the water bus from Venice airport